-Each party has the right to submit a written appeal to a Title IX Coordinator within 10 calendar days (a) of being notified of the Hearing Panel's decision or (b) of the Dean of Student's decision regarding sanctions, whichever comes later.
-Appeals may be filed only on grounds of (1) relevant, substantive and new information not available at the time of the hearing, (2) alleged bias of the Chair or members of the Hearing Panel, (3) material procedural error, or (4) on the grounds of an excessively harsh or lenient sanction.
+Each party has the right to submit a written appeal to a Title IX Coordinator within 10 calendar days (a) of being notified the Hearing Panel's decision or (b) of the Dean of Student's decision regarding sanctions, whichever comes later.
+Appeals may be filed only on grounds of (1) relevant, substantive and new information not available at the time of the hearing that could affect the outcome of the matter, (2) alleged conflict of interest of the Title IX Coordinator, investigator(s), or decision-maker(s) that affected the outcome of the matter, or (3) material procedural error or irregularity that affected the outcome of the matter or the sanction is disproportionate with the violation.
 The appeal must specifically state the grounds upon which it is made.

 The Title IX Coordinator will inform the parties whether the grounds for appeal have been met.
-The party that did not initiate the appeal will have 7 calendar days to submit a written response, at his or her choosing.
-Within 30 calendar days of the deadline for receiving this written response (a) the appeal will be reviewed by a three person panel ("the Appeal Panel") consisting of the Vice President of Diversity, Equity, and Inclusion or his/her designee and two members of the Committee on Harassment and Discrimination who did not participate in the initial hearing; and (b) the Appeal Panel will notify the parties in writing of the outcome of the appeal.
+The party that did not initiate the appeal will have 7 calendar days to submit a written response, at their choosing.
+Within 30 calendar days of the deadline for receiving this written response (a) the appeal will be reviewed by the Appeal Officer.
+Parties will be notified of the appeal decision in writing within 7 days after the conclusion of the review.

 The appeal is not a de novo review and will be based on the materials submitted by the parties and the record of the original hearing.
-If new and substantive evidence has arisen, the appeal panel can remand the case to the original hearing panel for reconsideration and a new determination.
+If new and substantive evidence has arisen, the appeal can result in a remand of the case to the original hearing panel for reconsideration and a new determination.
 Both parties will be informed simultaneously in writing of the outcome of any appeal within three calendar days of the conclusion of the appeals review.
-Appeal decisions by the Appeal Panel are final.
+Appeal decisions are final.